-Village Creek Trail - Village Creek State Park is a 2.9 mile lightly trafficked loop trail located near Lumberton, TX that features a river and is good for all skill levels.
+Village Creek Trail - Village Creek State Park is a 2.9 mile lightly trafficked loop trail located near Lumberton, Texas that features a river and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash